 Linear Regression in Machine learning (original) (raw)

-**Linear regression is also a type of **supervised machine-learning algorithm that learns from the labelled datasets and maps the data points with most optimized linear functions which can be used for prediction on new datasets.
-It computes the linear relationship between the dependent variable and one or more independent features by fitting a linear equation with observed data.
-It predicts the continuous output variables based on the independent input variable.
+Linear regression is a type of **supervised machine-learning algorithm that learns from the labelled datasets and maps the data points with most optimized linear functions which can be used for prediction on new datasets.
+It assumes that there is a linear relationship between the input and output, meaning the output changes at a constant rate as the input changes.
+This relationship is represented by a straight line.

 **Why Linear Regression is Important?